 Jesus knows his fate and is ensuring that the disciples will continue his work.
 He leads his disciples through actions of humility and love so they may serve the people of God in the same way.

-Last year the Congregation for Divine Worship and the Discipline of the Sacraments issued a decree for the reform of the Roman Missal to include a fuller representation in the washing of the feet.
+In 2016 the Congregation for Divine Worship and the Discipline of the Sacraments issued a decree for the reform of the Roman Missal to include a fuller representation in the washing of the feet.
 This recognized that the action of Christ washing the disciples feet in the Gospel demonstrated that Christ came in humility for all the people of God and the decree instructed that “pastors may select a small group of the faithful to represent the variety and the unity of each part of the people of God.
 Such small groups can be made up of men and women, and it is appropriate that they consist of people young and old, healthy and sick, clerics, consecrated men and women and laity.”

 In the Maronite Church we are told in one of the former English editions of the Book of Offering for Passion Week (St Maron Publications, Brooklyn, New York 1994) that in earlier versions of the Maronite Ritual for the Thursday of the Mysteries, the Maronite service instructs the priest to wash the feet of the entire congregation.